Myron van Brederode

-Myron van Brederode (born 6 July 2003) is a Dutch professional footballer who plays as a left winger for club AZ Alkmaar.
+Myron van Brederode (born 6 July 2003) is a Dutch professional footballer who plays as a left winger for Belgian Pro League club Mechelen.

 Club career

 Van Brederode is a youth product of Overbos and AFC, before moving to the youth academy of AZ in 2016.
 He signed a contract with AZ in 2020, and began his senior career with Jong AZ shortly after.
 He signed a professional contract on 7 April 2022, and began training with the senior team.
 He made his professional debut with AZ in a 3–1 Eredivisie win over RKC Waalwijk on 15 May 2022, coming on as a late substitute in the 80th minute.

 On 30 August 2024, van Brederode moved to Fortuna Düsseldorf in Germany on loan with an option to buy.

+On 6 September 2025, van Brederode signed a four-year contract with Mechelen in Belgium.

 International career

 Van Brederode is a youth international for the Netherlands, having represented the Netherlands U16s, U17s, and U19.